kanpov/ImprovedFood/README.md

 - To Fabric's team and contributors for creating an astonishing modding toolchain
 - To JetBrains's team and contributors for creating an amazing JVM IDE and skyrocketing my productivity
 - To Aseprite's team and contributors for creating a lovely sprite editor
-- And to everyone who sees this for giving me motivation to continue
+- To everyone who sees this for giving me motivation to continue

 # Contact